Day 11 of the Unplugged Wilderness Trek started early and we were happily greeted with brilliant blue skies again.

 So glad we got up early to do this though, because the views from the top were absolutely spectacular!
 And thanks to the cloud for clearing off! 😉

-We spent quite a bit of time up the top with Maxime pointing out some of the different features of the area, as well as the route we’d taken over the past 11 days.
+We spent quite a bit of time at the summit with Maxime pointing out some of the different features in the landscape, as well as the route we’d taken over the past 11 days.

 Oh, and we finally took the group photo!

-Unfortunately, we had to leave eventually and pick our way back down the mountain.
+Unfortunately, we had to eventually leave and start picking our way back down the mountain.
 Well, except for the last part where Filip started a snowball fight with Mathilde, Maxime and I, and we ended up running down the majority of the final snowfield.

 The view of the glacier from above was amazing